rparrar/evaluacion-unidad-3-y-final/README.md

 ### GET /api/v1/info
 Returns information about the app.

-### GET /api/v1/ping
+### GET /api/v1/marco
-Returns 200 code if the app is running.
+Returns 200 code if the app is running, and returns a string "polo"

 ---